-Assignments-Assignments are posted in the classroom, and on the website mrhousch.com.
-On the website more than a couple of days are posted at a time.
+Assignments-Assignments are posted on Canvas, and on the website mrhousch.com.

+On the website all of the lessons for the semester are posted.

 This image shows a 1937 Chevrolet School Bus.
 It was used by the Willis Independent School District in Willis, Texas.
 This image is courtesy of oldbus.us.